Cold Storage Warehouse: Complete Guide to Refrigerated & Frozen Storage

 Different cold storage solutions are tailored to various products and industries:

-• Refrigerated (Chill) Warehouse: Maintains temperatures above 32 °F (typically 2–8 °C) for items like fresh produce, dairy, and other perishables.
+• Refrigerated (Chill) Warehouse: Keep goods just above freezing (typically 2–8 °C).
+Ideal for fresh produce, dairy, beverages, and other perishables that need to stay cool but not frozen

 • Frozen (Freezer) Warehouse: Keeps goods below 32 °F (often –18 °C or colder) for frozen foods such as meats, seafood, and ice cream.